Introduction to Plant Care

 • Assuming all plants require the same amount of water and feed, ignoring species-specific needs.

 • Misconception: 'All metals are magnetic.'
 Correction: Only a few metals, like iron, nickel, and cobalt, are magnetic.
-Many metals, such as aluminium and copper, are not attracted to magnets.
+Many metals, such as aluminium and copper, are not magnetic.

 • Misconception: 'Plants get their food from the soil.'
 Correction: Plants make their own food through photosynthesis using sunlight, water, and carbon dioxide.
-Soil provides water and minerals, but not the main food source.
+Soil provides water and minerals, but not food.

-• Misconception: 'Energy is used up and disappears.'
-Correction: Energy is never used up; it is transferred from one form to another.
-For example, in a light bulb, electrical energy is transferred to light and heat energy.
+• Misconception: 'Energy is a thing that can be used up.'
+Correction: Energy cannot be created or destroyed; it can only be transferred from one form to another.
+For example, electrical energy can be transferred to light and heat energy in a bulb.

 Frequently Asked Questions